MileHacker Logo

 • Completed visa application form (often in duplicate).

-• 2-4 recent passport-sized photographs (specific requirements).
+• 2-4 a current passport-sized photographs (specific requirements).

 • Round-trip flight itinerary.